spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 On Arch Linux, activate the `multilib` repository and install `lib32-gcc-libs`.
 If that doesn't work, you might have to compile Hunpos from source.

+On newer macOS you probably have to compile Hunpos from source.
+[This GitHub repo](https://github.com/mivoq/hunpos) has instructions that should work.

 When using Sparv with Hunpos on Windows you will have to set the config variable `hunpos.binary: hunpos-tag.exe` in your [corpus configuration](user-manual/corpus-configuration.md).
 You will also have to add the `cygwin1.dll` file that comes with Hunpos to your path or copy it into your [Sparv data directory](#setting-up-sparv) along with the Hunpos binaries.